Call for Proposals to Community-based Archives

 - Be able to demonstrate autonomy as well as participation from the community being served and represented.

-- Have an annual operating expense budget of no more than $1 million.
+- Have an archive with an annual operating expense budget of over $50,000 and no more than $1 million.

 - Be able to provide a recent Form 990 and documentation about the organization’s annual operating budget for the previous two years.

 Organizations can request grant funding for up to 50% of their annual budget per annum, for up to two years, with a total proposed budget of no less than $25,000 and no more than $100,000.
 The amount of the request should not compromise the organization's ability to satisfy the public support test.

 Proposals should be approximately 1500 words in length and should be submitted in a Word document.
 Each proposal should include the following information:

 - Legal name and location of the community-based archive, and, if applicable, the legal name and location of the fiscal sponsor.

 - A brief description of the mission of the organization, its community, and its collections.